colonyengine/colony/devref/DEVREF-lexicon.md

 though it may be constructed using the *prefab* API at *runtime*.

-- **realization**: Movement of any data (which is almost certainly materialized) to a peripheral's memory.
-Examples are audio memory, GPU memory, etc. The storage disk of the machine, or a virtual file system stored on disk can be a context of *realization*.
+- **realization**: Movement of any data (which is almost certainly *materialized*) to a peripheral's memory.
+Examples are audio memory, GPU memory, etc. Additional examples includde: the physical storage disk of the machine, a network server, a virtual file system in main memory can be a location of *realization*.

 - **reification**: This is the process (often executed during the engine start) which will *reify* *abstract* data into *reified* data.